cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 [![ESP-01 comparison 02](/assets/posts/2021-07-18-diy-tasmota-bme280/esp01-version-comparison-02.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp01-version-comparison-02.jpg)

 The external SPI flash can be changed for anything up to `16MB`.
-However, this requires de/soldering very small components and such procedure won't be covered in this guide.
+However, this requires de/soldering very small components and such procedure won't be covered in this guide (but see [Andreas Spiess' video #34](https://www.youtube.com/watch?v=xyc1gCjguRU) for reference).
 My recommendation is to simply look for the versions that have at least `1MB` of flash memory, which is just enough for the project described in this article.

 For more information, refer to the official documentation:
 - [ESP-01](https://docs.ai-thinker.com/_media/esp8266/docs/esp-01_product_specification_en.pdf)